-- Promote a culture and environment whereby all staff, volunteers, consultants, trustees and visitors are enabled to raise concerns and understand their safeguarding responsibilities. - Nominate a Safeguarding Champion on the Board whose role is one of scrutiny and to support the Director in assessing and managing safeguarding risks where identified on the risk register. - Identify a nominated Director to hold a strategic safeguarding brief (to be referred to as the Corporate Safeguarding Director).
+- Ensure safeguarding policies and procedures are in place and up to date. - Ensure that there is ongoing monitoring and review to ensure that safeguards are being implemented and that controls in place are effective. - Promote a culture and environment whereby all staff, volunteers, consultants, trustees and visitors are enabled to raise concerns and understand their safeguarding responsibilities. - Nominate a Safeguarding Champion on the Board whose role is one of scrutiny and to support the Director in assessing and managing safeguarding risks where identified on the risk register. - Identify a nominated Director to hold a strategic safeguarding brief (to be referred to as the Corporate Safeguarding Director).